ysk-kimura/RoboManipBaselines/robo_manip_baselines/policy/diffusion_policy_3d/README.md

 For bounding box parameters such as `min_bound`, you can use the results adjusted in `VisualizePointCloud.py`.

 > [!TIP]
-> You can download the dataset with point cloud added to [MujocoUR5eCable_Dataset30](https://github.com/isri-aist/RoboManipBaselines/blob/master/doc/dataset_list.md#ur5e--demo-30) from [here](https://www.dropbox.com/scl/fo/kkj0nj1guc95j24fb8zux/AC7hJOTcLPcu7bG668d-TKQ?rlkey=p14dattkal9upafsezssymslk&dl=1).
+> You can also download and use datasets containing point clouds from [here](../../../doc/dataset_list.md#ur5e--demo-30).

 ## Model training
 Train a model: